biowdl/sequence-classification/docs/index.md

 This workflow can be run using [Cromwell](http://cromwell.readthedocs.io/en/stable/):

-First download the latest version of the pipeline wdl file(s) from the
+First download the latest version of the workflow wdl file(s) from the
 [github page](https://github.com/biowdl/sequence-classification).

-The pipeline can then be run with the following command:
+The workflow can then be run with the following command:
 ```bash
 java \
     -jar cromwell-<version>.jar \